Null Stream Based Third-generation-ready Glitch Mitigation for Gravitational Wave Measurements: BayesWave

 where $f$, $S_n(f)$, and $T$ are the frequency, one-sided noise power spectral density, and the data segment duration, respectively. $\Re$ specifies the real component, $\tilde{b}(f)$ denotes the Fourier transform of $b(t)$, and $\tilde{b}^*(f)$ its complex conjugate.

-The glitch template $\vec{g}(\Theta)$ is a sum of sine-Gaussian wavelets,
+The glitch template $\vec{g}$ is a sum of sine-Gaussian wavelets,

-where ${A_j, t_{0, j}, f_{0, j}, \phi_{0, j}, \tau_j}$ are the model parameters of the $j^{\mathrm{th}}$ wavelet, and the total number of wavelets $N$ is itself a model parameter.
+where $\{A_j, t_{0, j}, f_{0, j}, \phi_{0, j}, \tau_j\}$ are the model parameters of the $j^{\mathrm{th}}$ wavelet, and the total number of wavelets $N$ is itself a model parameter.

-As introduced in Ref.~\cite{Chatziioannou:2021ezd}, instead of modeling the GW signal itself with sine-Gaussian wavelets, a realistic compact binary coalescence waveform is employed to enhance performance.
-Specifically, the \textsc{IMRPhenomD} waveform model \cite{Husa:2015iqa, Khan:2015jqa} is utilized in this study.
+As introduced in Ref.~\cite{Chatziioannou:2021ezd}, instead of modeling the GW signal itself with sine-Gaussian wavelets, a realistic signal waveform is employed with the expectation of reducing the mismodelling of the signal due to a glitch.
 The simultaneous modeling of signal and the glitch is done using a Reversible-Jump Markov Chain Monte Carlo method~\cite{Green:1995mxx} suitable for a variable-dimensional model such as this.\\